daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 - **Step 2**: Create a .devcontainer directory

-    This is where your devcontainer.json file will live
+    This is where your devcontainer.json file will live.

     ```bash
     mkdir .devcontainer && cd .devcontainer